Mathematica Policy Research Inc. [Disclaimer] has completed the following briefs summarizing several of the Ticket to Work Evaluation Reports.

 Service Providers' Experiences Under the Revised Ticket to Work Regulations.
 Disability Policy Research Brief #12-04.
 Sarah Prenovitz, February 2012.

-In 2008, Congress revised the regulations for Ticket to Work, a federal program created to improve incentives and supports for people who receive disability benefits to seek employment.
+In 2008, we revised the regulations for Ticket to Work, a federal program created to improve incentives and supports for people who receive disability benefits to seek employment.
 This issue brief discusses how Ticket to Work participation by service providers and beneficiaries has changed under the revised regulations.
 It also describes providers' early experiences with these regulations.

 The Work Incentives Planning and Assistance Program: Promoting Employment Among Social Security Disability Beneficiaries.
 Disability Policy Research Brief #11-05.
 Jody Schimmel, Bonnie O'Day, and Allison Roche, January 2012.